thecodinguru/Snake-Game/README.md

 Is Snake's body on right?
 Is Snake's body in forward direction?

-There are many ways to solve this problem but I tried to solve it with simple neural network.
+There are many ways to solve this problem but I tried to solve it with a simple neural network.

 The answers to these problems can also be solved with the help of reinforcement learning as well.